Use this pack when you want the shortest honest path into a local coding host.

 | Codex starter pack | Project-scoped Codex setup | Install path, trust boundary, attach path, verify path, update story, and a repo-owned local plugin bundle | No official Codex directory listing or attach-proof on every host build |

-| Claude Code starter pack | Project-scoped or user-scoped Claude setup | Registration choices, attach path, verify path, update story, a repo-owned local marketplace/plugin bundle, and a fresh attach proof on the current host build | No official Anthropic listing claim or universal attach proof on every machine |
+| Claude Code starter pack | Project-scoped or user-scoped Claude setup | Registration choices, attach path, verify path, update story, a repo-owned local marketplace/plugin bundle, and a tagged host-proof trail in v0.1.12 | No official Anthropic listing claim or universal attach proof on every machine |

-| OpenClaw starter pack | OpenClaw MCP registry path and bundle-compatible host prep | Registry payload, set command, verify path, truthful ClawHub boundary, and a fresh named-host attach proof on the current host build | No ClawHub listing and no universal attach proof on every machine |
+| OpenClaw starter pack | OpenClaw MCP registry path and bundle-compatible host prep | Registry payload, set command, verify path, truthful ClawHub boundary, and a tagged host-proof trail in v0.1.12 | No universal attach proof on every machine and no repo-owned promise that every OpenClaw build already attaches the same way |

-| Public skills pack | Repo-scoped instruction reuse | Public-safe prompt/contract rules that pair with builder hosts | No raw `.agents/skills/` export and no host-native plugin claim |
+| Public skills pack | Repo-scoped instruction reuse | Public-safe prompt/contract rules plus a repo-owned listing manifest for the standalone skill packet | No raw `.agents/skills/` export and no host-native plugin claim |

-| Generic MCP examples | Any host that speaks stdio MCP | Launch shape, checklist, and same-machine contract | No hosted runtime, no remote MCP, no write-capable automation platform |
+| Generic MCP examples | Any host that speaks stdio MCP | Launch shape, checklist, and host-local contract | No hosted runtime, no remote MCP, no write-capable automation platform |

 Exact repo-owned help entrypoints